The Equal Distance Team: Fighting for Gender Equality in Collegiate Racing

 In fall 2021, Molly turned her attention to NCAA Cross Country running.
 She started a petition and submitted a proposal to the NCAA Division I, II, and III Cross Country Committees in June 2022, advocating for an 8K distance for all athletes, regardless of gender.
 The initial proposal is HERE.

-96% believed women could run longer than 6K
+96% believed women are capable of racing farther than 6K

-86% believed women should be able to race 8K or 10K
+86% believed women should race 8K or 10K

 90% wanted the NCAA to conduct an official survey